This year is just zipping by for me so far and Father’s Day will be here before we know it.

 This post contains affiliate links.
 See my disclosure here.

-Here’s what you’ll need to paint a mug for your dad:
+Here’s what you’ll need to make a painted mug for your dad:

 - Mug (I picked mine up at Dollar Tree)